 On July 27, 2010, the Company entered into a secured credit facility with a bank, which provides for up to a \$5,000,000 revolving credit line.
 Advances under the facility are limited to 80% of eligible receivables, as defined in the agreement.
 The agreement does not have a fixed term.
 The bank may demand immediate repayment of all loans at any time, provided that if the Company is not in default under the agreement it has ninety days to repay the amounts demanded.
 The agreement provides for Prime Rate loans at an interest rate equal to the Prime Rate plus two percent, subject to a minimum interest rate of five and one quarter percent.
 The Company is required to pay a monthly maintenance fee equal to six-tenths of one percent (0.6%) of the monthly average principal balance of any borrowings under the facility in the prior month.
 The agreement contains certain restrictive covenants, specifically a minimum tangible net worth covenant and certain other covenants, as defined in the agreement.
-At October 31, 2011, the Company was in compliance with all covenants.
-At October 31, 2011, the Company had approximately \$557,000 of additional financing available to it under the terms of the agreement.
+At January 31, 2012, the Company was in default of the Tangible Net Worth covenant.
+As a result, the bank has issued a waiver of this default.
+On March 2, 2012, the Company entered into an amendment of the July 27, 2010 secured credit facility which reduced the amount available under the credit facility to \$3,500,000 and redefined the Tangible Net Worth covenant reducing it to a minimum of \$2,000,000.
+At January 31, 2012, the Company had approximately \$13,000 of additional financing available to it under the terms of the agreement.

 On July 27, 2010, the Company entered into an agreement with Sheerr Memory to consign a formula-based amount of up to \$3,000,000 of certain inventory into the Company's manufacturing facilities.
 The agreement was amended on December 5, 2011.
 The amendment changed the term of the agreement from twenty four months to twenty nine months.
 The Company is obligated to pay monthly a fee equal to 0.833% of the average daily balance of the purchase cost of the consigned products held by Sheerr Memory under the agreement.
-At October 31, 2011, the Company has received financing totaling \$1,500,000 under the agreement and no further financing was available to the Company under the terms of the agreement, although the agreement provides for additional possible financing in the future.
+On December 14, 2011, the Company repaid the loan in full.
+No further financing is available to the Company under this agreement.